fivesqrd/fluent-musimal-php/README.md

 6. Buttons - call to action button
 7. Segments - custom HTML to be displayed
 8. Footer - a line of text at the bottom for an address, opt out, etc

+## Design ##

+Baked into the Stacker library is a responsive HTML layout and markup various reusable UI components.
+Currently this repo includes a beautiful, minimal, open source design called [Musimal](https://github.com/fivesqrd/musimal).
+We hope to add more designs in the future.

 ## Sample Email Layout ##
 Below is a sample of an email layout that uses some of the UI components